AllenCellModeling/datasetdatabase/planning/general.md

 Graph the connections/ processing history of a dataset.
 This is not a graph of information sharing between datasets, this function returns an archive of how datasets are linked together, either from `db.link` or `ds.apply` operations.

 ### Future
 These functions will be delivered after the "release" v2.0.
-While these have been shown to be useful, the are not widely used and do not *yet* provide the benefit I believed they will.
+While these have been shown to be useful, the are not widely used and do not *yet* provide the benefit I believed they would.

 #### Apply
 `ds = ds.apply(callable, parameters)`